Essential tremor patient flow for DBS

 Your partner for patients from any area

-The OHSU team is your partner in caring for patients with DBS stimulators after surgery.
-We pioneered the use of DBS in the United States and are one of the few centers offering “asleep” deep brain stimulation.
+The OHSU movements disorder team is your partner in caring for patients with DBS stimulators after surgery.
+Dr. Burchiel pioneered the use of DBS in the United States and are one of the few centers offering “asleep” deep brain stimulation.
 Learn more about OHSU’s DBS expertise.

-We carefully assess your patients for DBS candidacy and potential benefits and risks, to ensure each patient the best chance of optimal benefit.
+We carefully assess your patients for deep brain stimulation candidacy and potential benefits and risks, to ensure each patient the best chance of optimal benefit.

 The general stages of the DBS process are shown below.
 Evaluation and preoperative appointments may be conducted via telemedicine, when appropriate or more convenient for the patient.

-- Neurosurgery – To review the procedure in detail, meet the neurosurgeon and physician assistant, who follows patients in the hospital, review current medications and allergies, and provide admission and post-operative care information.
+- Neurosurgery – To review the procedure in detail, meet the physician assistant who follows patients in the hospital, review current medications and allergies and provide admission and post-operative care information.

 - Perioperative medicine – General examination to clear patient for surgery.